pixelvar79/pixelvar79/README.md

 ---

 ## Fun Fact
-- Love my dogs and with high expectations to be a good soccer player.
+- I love my dogs and have high expectations of becoming a good soccer player.